-As a frequent MS Excel user, you probably have some daily routine operations.
+As a frequent Excel user, you probably have some daily routine operations.
 In this case Excel macros helps record the sequence of the user’s actions as a VBA script.
 This approach is ideal for automating uncomplicated operations.
 For more sophisticated tasks, users with programming skills can create a VBA project.

 The Automation add-in offers a completely new approach to automation of Excel routines:

 - Write commands in a simple Excel table instead of bulky VBA modules